All-Systems-Electronics/MicroPythonLessons/Lesson2/README.md

     led = Pin(25, mode=Pin.OUT, value=0)
     ```
+    - This code creates a Pin object and stores it in a new variable called led.
+    - This new led variable represents what we call a pin on the MicroProcessor.
+    - We have configured pin 25 to be a digital output, and set its value to 0.
+    - Digital outputs (and digital inputs) can only have the values 0 or 1.
 0. Save the file (CTRL+S or File->Save).
 0. Press the Green __Run__ button at the top of Thonny to run the script.
 0. The LED should now be turned off.